BuiltByDanDev/photoshop-batch-export/README.md

 # Photoshop Border Automation Script

-This Photoshop script automates adding an even white border around images of varying pixel sizes, based on their aspect ratio.
+This Photoshop script automates adding a white border around images of varying sizes based on their aspect ratio.
 It resizes images to a fixed width (2160px) and adds a 30px white border on all sides.

+## Why I built this

+I often add a white border to my images when posting to instagram and after being unable to find any existing plugins, I created this script to help streamline my workflow.
+I'm sure there are some mobile apps that can add borders, but i prefer running my images through photoshop to ensure there's no loss in quality.

+This script has helped me ensure visual consistency across all images, regardless of their original resolution.

+Right now i'm forcing my preferred margins but I might expand upon the script in the future to allow for more flexibility.

-Supported aspect ratios:
+## Supported aspect ratios:

 -   3:2 (Landscape)
 -   2:3 (Portrait)